litmuschaos/litmus/adopters/openebs.md

 ### Benefits in using litmus

-After incorporating the chaos charts into our E2E test pipelines and soak testing environment, the resiliency issues which were hidden were detected.
-When we execute the charts at random intervals along with functional test scenarios, the corner cases are also getting covered which yields resiliency issues.
+After incorporating the chaos charts into our E2E test pipelines and soak testing environment, the hidden resiliency issues were detected.
+When we execute the charts at random intervals along with functional test scenarios, the corner cases are getting covered which brings out the resiliency issues.